mcamara/laravel-localization/README.md

 For example, if `es` is the default locale, then http://url-to-laravel/es/test would be redirected to http://url-to-laravel/test and the`App::getLocale()` would be set to `es`.

+## Helpers

+This package comes with a bunch of helpers.

 ### Localized URLs
 Localized URLS  taken into account [route model binding]([https://laravel.com/docs/master/routing#route-model-binding]) when generating the localized route, aswell as the `hideDefaultLocaleInURL` and [Translated Routes](#translated-routes) settings.